| Size: |

 Braising Liquid Recipes

-The naturally rich flavor of venison is commonly paired with fruit (apples, pears, or cherries), fresh mushrooms, juniper berries, thyme, rosemary and/or red wine.
-If you’re looking for a starch to serve with your venison, consider sweet potatoes, polenta, or risotto (how to make risotto).
+Venison is commonly paired with fruit (apples, pears, or cherries), fresh mushrooms, juniper berries, thyme, rosemary, beef or veal stock, and/or red wine.

 Recommended Internal Cooking Temperature: